 The methodology to leverage existing conditions modeling and mapping to produce the future conditions floodplain extents for the Trinity Region was approved by the TWDB on January 21, 2022 and described in the following narrative.

-1-percent and 0.2-percent Annual Chance Exceedance Floodplains
+1% and 0.2% Annual Chance Storm Event Exceedance Floodplains

 When developing a predictive assessment for future conditions flood risk, two major factors were considered: unmitigated population increase and projected future rainfall.

 Case Studies - Future Conditions Flood Risk